Sharanch3/tests1/README.md

 The API will be available at `http://127.0.0.1:8000`, with interactive Swagger docs at `http://127.0.0.1:8000/docs`.

 On startup, the app loads three resources once into memory (`app.state`):
-- ✅ Trained Logistic Regression model (pulled from the MLflow Model Registry)
+- ✅ Trained Logistic Regression model (pulled from the MLflow Model Registry
-- ✅ Fitted TF-IDF vectorizer (`artifacts/vectorizer.joblib`)

 ---